“There is nothing - absolutely nothing - half so much worth doing

 - Ratty's quote from the Kenneth Grahame classic, The Wind in the Willows.

-We are excited about this new program and are looking forward to eventually expanding it to include more complex and intermediate level building projects and required skillsets.
+We are excited about this new program and are looking forward to expanding it to include more complex and intermediate level building projects and required skillsets.

 “We are an Island People and should be informed by the sea.”